jefferywmoore/jefferymoore/README.md

 - MDX
 - Husky

-and is hosted on Vercel.
+and is hosted on Netlify.

 Built with a [template](https://GitHub.com/timlrx/tailwind-nextjs-starter-blog) made by @timlrx.
 He was inspired by [Lee Robinson's blog](https://github.com/leerob/leerob.io), but focuses only on static site generation.
 Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).